vicharak-in/bitcoin-mining/README.md

 FPGA Mining Setup

-Hardware Requirements: FPGA board with sufficient logic elements (e.g., Xilinx or Altera FPGAs).
+Hardware Requirements: FPGA board with sufficient logic elements in our case we are using Efinity T120 FPGA.

 Development Tools:

 Verilog or VHDL for hardware description.

-MATLAB for simulation and verification.

-Xilinx Vivado or Intel Quartus for FPGA synthesis and implementation.
+Efinix for FPGA synthesis and implementation.

 Mining Software:

-Cgminer or BFGminer for pool connectivity.

 Custom Python-based Stratum proxy for job handling.